Quabena/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3-strcmp.c - Is a C function that compares two strings.
 4-rev_array - Is a C function that reverses the content of an array of integers.
 5-string_toupper.c - Is a C function that Converts all lowercase letters of a string to uppercase.
+6-cap_string.c - Is a C function that capitilizes the first letter of each word in a string.